akka/akka/akka-docs/rst/scala/persistence.rst

 .. includecode:: ../../../akka-persistence/src/main/scala/akka/persistence/Snapshot.scala#snapshot-metadata

-During recovery, the processor is offered a previously saved snapshot via a ``SnapshotOffer`` message from which it can initialize internal state.
+During recovery, the persistent actor is offered a previously saved snapshot via a ``SnapshotOffer`` message from which it can initialize internal state.

 .. includecode:: code/docs/persistence/PersistenceDocSpec.scala#snapshot-offer

 The replayed messages that follow the ``SnapshotOffer`` message, if any, are younger than the offered snapshot.
-They finally recover the processor to its current (i.e. latest) state.
+They finally recover the persistent actor to its current (i.e. latest) state.

-In general, a processor is only offered a snapshot if that processor has previously saved one or more snapshots and at least one of these snapshots matches the ``SnapshotSelectionCriteria`` that can be specified for recovery.
+In general, a persistent actor is only offered a snapshot if that persistent actor has previously saved one or more snapshots and at least one of these snapshots matches the ``SnapshotSelectionCriteria`` that can be specified for recovery.

 .. includecode:: code/docs/persistence/PersistenceDocSpec.scala#snapshot-criteria